-6 Segment information
+6 Revenue and segment information

 The Group's reportable segments are strategic business units that offer different products and services.
 They are managed separately because each business requires different technology and marketing strategies.

 During the year the Group has two reportable segments as follows: